Cheers to the heartland: Neighbourhood bars rock, from Sengkang to Clementi

 The bar’s decor has a lived-in feel, with many of its ornaments being gifts and memories from customers.
 A doodle poster on the wall was made by a friend, while a replica of a rifle range’s paper shooting target is covered in signatures from a half-dozen customers.

-These customers were among Get Some’s first regulars, a group of foreign oil riggers who were building an oil rig out of Jurong and stayed in a condominium across the road from the restaurant.
+These customers were among Get Some’s first regulars, a group of foreign oil riggers who were building an oil rig out of Jurong and lived in a condominium across the road from the restaurant.

 “This became their watering hole and we started seeing them every night.
 There was a point when they started having gumbo and taco nights here.
 We became friends and before they left, I made a couple of them sign it,” says Mr Kiew.